 For the Taxi and Limousine Commission (TLC) to take action against a driver, you must participate in a hearing.

 If you live in New York, New Jersey, or Connecticut, you may participate in person at 31-00 47th Avenue in Queens or by phone.
-If you live somewhere else, you may participate by phone or by submitting written testimony.
+If you live somewhere else, you may participate by phone.